Skip to main content

 6. How do you handle chargers with partial or inconsistent OCPP behavior?

-What to watch during the first 30 days
+What should you watch in the first 30 days after a wave?

 • charger availability and reconnect rates